dmsimard/rpm-versiontracker/docs/running.rst

 What you need to know is that the application to start is ``run:app`` where ``run`` references `run.py`_ and ``app`` the actual Flask application.

+The REST API is currently unrestricted.
+It is highly recommended to secure access to it with the help of a web server or other means as it could fairly easily be abused or used in amplification attacks.

 .. _documentation: http://flask.pocoo.org/docs/0.10/deploying/
 .. _Apache and mod_wsgi: http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/
 .. _gunicorn: http://flask.pocoo.org/docs/0.10/deploying/wsgi-standalone/#gunicorn